 The property within the District is owned by and is being developed by the Developer/TAH LLC and/or entities affiliated with the Developer.
-Three of the District's Board members are officers of, employees of, or are associated with the Developer in consulting capacities.
-The fourth District Board member is an employee of a company providing consulting services to the District.
+The District's Board members are officers of, employees of, or are associated with the Developer in consulting capacities.
+Additionally, Board members serve on multiple CAB District boards.
 As such, these Board members may have conflicts of interest in dealing with the District.